AidLite Python API Documentation

 Default Value | FrameworkType.TYPE_DEFAULT |

-Description | Type of underlying inference framework. |
+Description | Type of underlying inference framework |

 Member Variable | number_of_threads |